 The Point of Balance

 The point of balance is an imaginary line that runs perpendicular to the animal; somewhere around the animal’s shoulders.
+This is not because of your relationship to their shoulder but rather your relationship to their field of view; what they can see.

 Working the point of balance in an open area: